robulouski/voidy-bootstrap/README.rst

   provided in ``includes/article_header.html`` on *article pages only*.

 ``CUSTOM_INDEX_ARTICLE_HEADERS``
-  List of templates that will replace the default article article header provided in ``includes/article_header.html`` on *index pages only*.
+  List of templates that will replace the default article header provided in ``includes/article_header.html`` on *index pages only*.

 ``CUSTOM_ARTICLE_PRECONTENT``